gizmhail/NoLibTV/README.md

 	}
 }];
 ```
-These calls will automatically handle the login by displaying an authntication webview to the user.
+These calls will automatically handle the login by displaying an authentication webview to the user.
 Another callAPI flavor allows to set a cache duration for the call result.

 ##Detailed authentification calls